yichun-hub/VIA-format-to-YOLOv7-seg/README.md

 # VIA-format-to-YOLOv7-seg
+Instance Segmentation Conversion.
-The file converts the format of VIA to the format of YOLOv7 segmentation.
+The file converts the format of VIA (VGG Image Annotator) to the format of YOLOv7 segmentation.

   This project provides the json examples of different formats.
   VIA format: via_region_data.json